-The ATIP Division provides daily advice to SCC's staff on the processing of ATIP requests as well as the interpretation of the Acts to ensure the efficient and consistent processing of all requests received by the SCC.
+The ATIP Division provides daily advice to SCC's staff on the processing of ATIP requests as well as the interpretation of the Privacy Act, and of the Access to Information Act, to ensure the efficient and consistent processing of all requests received by the SCC.

-Because of the sudden increase in the number of access to information requests which impacted significantly on the ATIP Division's activities, formal training activities were postponed.
+Because of the sudden increase in the number of access to information requests which impacted significantly on the ATIP Division's activities, little formal training could be made available to departmental employees.
+However, a training session was given to the Executive Management Team in March 2019.